Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Holographic models for the hot and baryon dense quark-gluon plasma

-Before discussing transport coefficients results from holography, we close the present section with an important observation that will be further discussed in section \ref{sec:bayes}.
-The functional forms of $V(\phi)$ and $f(\phi)$ are not uniquely fixed by current lattice QCD results.
+We remark that the functional forms of $V(\phi)$ and $f(\phi)$ are not uniquely fixed by current lattice QCD results.
 The very same set of LQCD results at $\mu_B=0$ \cite{Borsanyi:2013bia,Bellwied:2015lba}, which was used to fix the dilaton potential and the Maxwell-dilaton coupling function for the EMD model of Refs. \cite{Critelli:2017oub,Grefa:2021qvt,Grefa:2022sav,Rougemont:2018ivt}, was also employed to fix different functional forms for $V(\phi)$ and $f(\phi)$ in the EMD model proposed in Ref. \cite{Knaute:2017opk}.
 They also found a good quantitative fit to those set of LQCD results, and a very close result to that of \cite{Critelli:2017oub} ($\Delta\approx 2.73294$) for the scaling dimension of the QFT operator dual to the bulk dilaton field, namely $\Delta\approx 2.769$.
 Although the EMD model of Ref. \cite{Knaute:2017opk} had not been compared to LQCD results at finite $\mu_B$, it predicts a CEP in a different location in the phase diagram, $(T,\mu_B)_\textrm{CEP}^{\textrm{[1702.06731]}}=(111.5\pm 0.5,611.5\pm 0.5)$ MeV.

 More recently, another competing EMD model was proposed in Ref. \cite{Cai:2022omk} that employed the LQCD results for the equation of state at finite temperature and $\mu_B=0$ from the HotQCD collaboration \cite{HotQCD:2014kol} to fix $V(\phi)$.
 For the baryon susceptibility they used the Wuppertal-Budapest results from \cite{Borsanyi:2021sxv} to fix $f(\phi)$, also imposing by construction $\Delta=3$ for the scaling dimension of the QFT operator dual to the dilaton.
 Up until this work from 2022 \cite{Cai:2022omk}, only the Wuppertal Budapest LQCD results were used.
 While the Wuppertal Budapest and HotQCD collaboration results predominately agree, there are still quantitative differences at large temperatures and the error bars from HotQCD are slightly larger.
 Then, the results from \cite{Cai:2022omk} also produced a holographic equation of state in good quantitative agreement with the state-of-the-art LQCD results at finite temperature and baryon chemical potential from Ref. \cite{Borsanyi:2021sxv}, besides a good agreement with lattice results on higher order baryon susceptibilities \cite{Li:2023mpv}, but with yet another different location for the CEP, $(T,\mu_B)_\textrm{CEP}^{\textrm{[2201.02004]}}\approx(105,555)$ MeV.